cweinberger/bpc/README.md

 BPC supports the following environment variables:

-  * `PORT` - port number that the application should listen on.
-  * `MONGODB_HOST` - host name or IP address of server running MongoDB.
-If replica sets are used, this would be a comma-separated list of hostnames for each server in the set.
-  * `MONGODB_PORT` - port number to connect to MongoDB on.
-  * `MONGODB_DB` - name of database to use on MongoDB.
+  * `MONGODB_CONNECTION` - Connection string to the MongoDB.
+See [Connection String URI Format](https://docs.mongodb.com/manual/reference/connection-string/)
-  * `MONGODB_REPLSET` - name of MongoDB replica set (optional).
-  * `MONGODB_READPREFERENCE` - type of MongoDB read preference if using replica sets (optional).
-Refer to the MongoDB documentation for choices.
-The default is `primaryPreferred`.
   * `GIGYA_APP_KEY` - application key to the Gigya API.
   * `GIGYA_USER_KEY` - user key to the Gigya API.
   * `GIGYA_SECRET_KEY` - secret to the Gigya API.
   * `ENCRYPTIONPASSWORD` - used by the Oz protocol for data encryption.

-If not using replica sets, `MONGODB_REPLSET` and `MONGODB_READPREFERENCE` can be ignored.
+  * `PORT` - (optional) port number that the application should listen on.
+Default 8000.
+  * `BPC_PUB_HOST` - (optional) when served behind e.g. a load balancer, set the public hostname for URL validation to work.
+  * `BPC_PUB_PORT` - (optional) when served behind e.g. a load balancer, set the public TCP port for URL validation to work.

 ## Docker